hal/webpage/source/developer/3_data-model.md

 ### The DMR Model

-The [DMR Model](https://docs.jboss.org/author/display/AS71/Management+resources) provides the core data format and RPC capabilities to integrate with the wildlfy management layer.
+The [DMR Model](https://docs.jboss.org/author/display/AS71/Management+resources) provides the core data format and RPC capabilities to integrate with the wildfly management layer.
 Any management use case implemented in HAL leverages DMR for data retrieval and execution of management operations.
 <p/>
 Before you get started it's good to make yourself familiar with the [core management concepts](https://docs.jboss.org/author/display/AS71/Core+management+concepts) and the characteristics of [management resources](https://docs.jboss.org/author/display/AS71/Management+resources) in general.